 Find a Program

 On October 25, 2004, the members of the AACN endorsed the Position Statement on the Practice Doctorate in Nursing.
-AACN member institutions voted to move the current level of preparation necessary for advanced nursing practice from the master's degree to the doctorate level by the year 2015.
+AACN member institutions voted to move the current level of preparation necessary for advanced nursing practice from the master's degree to the doctorate level.

 The concept of a practice doctorate in nursing is not new.
-However, this course of study has evolved considerably over the 20 years since the first practice-focused nursing doctorate, the Doctor of Nursing (ND), was initiated as an entry-level degree.
-Because research- and practice-focused programs are distinctly different, the current position of the American Association of Colleges of Nursing (AACN, 2004) [detailed in the Position Statement on the Practice Doctorate in Nursing] is that: “The two types of doctorates, research-focused and practice-focused, may coexist within the same education unit” and that the practice-focused degree should be the Doctor of Nursing Practice (DNP).
-Recognizing the need for consistency in the degrees required for advanced nursing practice, all existing ND programs have transitioned to the DNP.
+However, this course of study has evolved considerably over the 40 years since the first practice-focused nursing doctorate, the Doctor of Nursing (ND), was initiated as an entry-level degree.
+Because research- and practice-focused programs are distinctly different, the current AACN position is that: “The two types of doctorates, research-focused and practice-focused, may coexist within the same education unit” and that the practice-focused degree should be the Doctor of Nursing Practice (DNP).
+Recognizing the need for consistency in the degrees required for advanced nursing practice, all former ND programs have transitioned to the DNP.